 We work with property companies requiring building services manuals.
 This covers things such as the fabric and the structure of the construction, maintenance procedures and emergency equipment, written to the latest building regulation standards.

 Sometimes this is residential only, other times it’s residential mixed with commercial units.

-We also write homeowner user guides for you to give to your tenants.
+We also write homeowner user guides for you to give to your buyers or tenants.
 Informing them about their property, including what is installed, how to look after it and introducing them to the building’s facilities.

 We work with property companies of any size so please contact us to see how we can help.